rossliam2212/SoftwareDevelopmentAIT/README.md

 <img width="798" alt="Screenshot 2022-01-21 at 23 25 13" src="https://user-images.githubusercontent.com/73957889/150612816-10ef9089-0046-4339-94d4-654e8d4db2de.png">
 <img width="798" alt="Screenshot 2022-01-21 at 23 26 07" src="https://user-images.githubusercontent.com/73957889/150612824-0174bd9a-a421-4e07-92ff-3f1fed23e4f6.png">

+### Lab 8
+1. Create a GUI with a canvas, this canvas implements a mouseactionlistener to gather points on the screen.
+Create a draw button to connect these points.

+2. Create a GUI with a canvas, click to drop a random shape.
+If you click the shape it changes colour, if you click the canvas it draws a new random shape and removes the old one.

+3. Create a GUI with a canvas, multiple shapes can be dropped using buttons to select colour and shape, each dropped shape must be movable around the canvas.

 ## Year 3
 --